-Highlights were taking the kids to my favorite tea salon in the Old Town of Lille for hot chocolate topped with whipped cream; discovering a really good independent DVD store where I bought one of my favorite movies, Dead Man directed by Jim Jarmusch.
-We watched it later that day and to my surprise the kids liked it (they no longer run out of the room shrieking in horror because a film is in black and white.)
+Highlights were taking the kids to my favorite tea salon in the Old Town of Lille for hot chocolate and discovering an independent DVD store where I bought one of my favorite movies, Dead Man directed by Jim Jarmusch.
+We watched it later that day.
+To my surprise, the kids liked it (they no longer run out of the room shrieking because a film is in black and white.)
 On another day we also rewatched, with some of their friends, the excellent Alice in Wonderland with Mia Wasikowska, directed by Tim Burton.
-If you haven’t seen this film, I highly recommend it (for kids and adults alike).
 Two other favorites are The Lion, the Witch and the Wardrobe and Saving Mr. Banks with Tom Hanks and Emma Thompson.

-One rainy morning the eldest boy (15) and I closeted ourselves in the kitchen and made home-made lasagna from scratch.
-He did all the work, I sat and supervised.
+One rainy morning the eldest boy (15) and I closeted ourselves in the kitchen and made homemade lasagna from scratch.
+He did all the work, I supervised.
 Aside from the bechamel sauce which was a bit lumpy, it turned out well.
 Later, I took the 4 year old to McDonald’s (his choice, not mine) where he insisted on placing the order himself.
 His little head barely reaching the counter, he recited “Je veux un hamburger, des frites, un grand Coca et un jouet.”
 (I want a hamburger, fries, a large Coke, and a toy.)
 “S’il vous plait,” I prompted.
 “S’il vous plait.” he added.
-(I also told him to say “Je voudrais” instead of “Je veux” (“I would like” instead of “I want”), but that didn’t stick.
+I also told him that “je voudrais” is nicer than “je veux” (“I would like” instead of “I want”), but that didn’t stick.

-And, lastly, helping the 12-year old girl with a poem she had to write for school.
+And, lastly, I helped the 12-year old girl with a poem she had to write for school.
 Not easy!
 The theme had to be travel and the discovery of islands.
 Six stanzas.